rwstorer/sdevclass/content/classes/SVAD230/module01.md

 ### DNS Records

 Read CloudFlare's [What is a DNS record?](https://www.cloudflare.com/learning/dns/what-is-dns/) article.
 Make sure you can explain A, CNAME, and TXT records and the time to live (TTL) attribute.
-MX, DKIM, SPF, AND DMARC record types deal primarily with email servers and services.
+MX, DKIM, SPF, and DMARC record types deal primarily with email servers and services.
 For example, to find all the public facing email servers for Microsoft:

 {{< tabgroup >}}
 {{< tab name="Bash" >}}